se4ai2324-uniba/MusicExpress/README.md

 - [Model Card](models/README.md)
 - [Data Card](data/README.md)

+## Cloud Deployment

+We selected Azure as cloud provider to deploy our services, available [here](musicexpress.azurewebsites.net).

+## Uptime Monitoring

+We use **Better Uptime** to monitor the status of our website.
+Check the current status at [our status page](https://musicexpress.betteruptime.com/).

 ## Requirements

 - Python 3.11.5 ([Download here](https://python.domainunion.de/downloads/release/python-3115/)) or even 3.11.6 (on VS Code select the correct Python Kernel) since there might be some problems with the _scikit-learn-extra_ library when using Python 3.12.0

 - **Pylance** (if installed) may highlight libraries like **mlflow** and **dagshub**, indicating **they cannot be resolved**.
 However, this should not cause issues when running the code, provided all requirements are installed.

+> [!TIP]
-Considering the previous point, it is **highly recommended to use a virtual environment** for downloading the requirements.
-If you choose not to use it, you can skip the following section and proceed directly to the **Installation of requirements.txt** part.
+> Considering the previous point, it is **highly recommended to use a virtual environment** for downloading the requirements.
+If you choose not to use it, you can skip the following section and proceed directly to the **[Installation of requirements](https://github.com/se4ai2324-uniba/MusicExpress/tree/staging?tab=readme-ov-file#installation-of-requirementstxt)** part.

 ### Create a Virtual Environment